zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 IEF272I ZWE3ALOC ALLOCD ALLOCD - STEP WAS NOT EXECUTED.
 ```
 Uncomment the `VOL=SER=&...` control statements and refer to the comments at the start of the JCL job for related necessary changes.
-### Prepare the Zowe SMP/E installation jobs with Velocity Template Language (VTL) Command-line Interface or Python Script (Optional)
-The Velocity Template Language (VTL) Command-line Interface and Python Script simplifies the Zowe SMP/E installation jobs customization using the YAML file.
-To install and use the Velocity Template Language (VTL) Command-line Interface, see [https://github.com/zowe/vtl-cli](https://github.com/zowe/vtl-cli).

-To prepare the custom Zowe SMP/E installation jobs, edit the YAML file and execute the VTL command or python script.
-The YAML and the corresponding VTL files are located in the [Zowe SMP/E repository](https://github.com/zowe/zowe-smpe-packaging).
-Perform the following steps to prepare the customized jobs:
-1. Download the YAML and VTL files to your system from the Zowe SMP/E repository.
-2. Open the YAML file, replace the default variable values with the custom values to meet your site requirements.
-3. Generate the custom JCLs with one of the following options:
-    - **VTL Command**

-         Generates a single custom JCL in the specified location.

-         Execute the following VTL command for each JCL to generate a custom JCL.file using a YAML.file and the corresponding VTL.file with the output encoded in UTF-8:
-           ```
-          java -jar *path/to/*vtl-cli.jar --yaml-context *YAMLfile VTLfile* -o *JCL.file* –oe UTF8
-           ```
-          Where:
-          * *path/to/*vtl-cli.jar is the path to the vtl-cli.jar jar file that is used to execute the java `-jar vtl-cli.jar`
-          * *YAMLfile* is the path to the YAML file that includes the JCL variables that you edited to create customized installation jobs.
-          * *VTLfile* is the path to VTL file that includes the conditions to execute the JCLs.
-          * *JCL.file* is the output file for the customized JCL.
-          * UTF8 (optional) is the used encoding of the output file.
-    - **Python Script**

-        Generates multiple custom JCLs in the specified location.

-        If you want to generate the custom JCLs of all the YAML-VTL pairs, use the `JclGenerator.py` script.
-To use the script, you must have Python installed on your system and the YAML VTL files must be in the ready_templates sub-directory that is on same level as the generator file.
-After you run the script in Python, the custom JCLs are generated in the separate directory.
-This generator does not perform any changes to the local system.

-After you execute the VTL command or Python script the customized JCLs are generated in the specified location.

 ### Create SMP/E environment (Optional)